Want to learn how to keep chipmunks out of the garden? Look no further than this post.

 The good news is that there are plenty of ways to keep chipmunks out of your garden naturally.
 Many of the tactics we talked about above are good examples.
 Try out some of the strategies we mentioned, and remember these essential tips:

-- If applying repellents, constantly reapply after rainfall and watering
+• If applying repellents, constantly reapply after rainfall and watering

-- Switch up the locations of the plastic decoy predators you are using
+• Switch up the locations of the plastic decoy predators you are using

-- Let your pets out to play as much as possible
+• Let your pets out to play as much as possible

-- Never trap a wild animal without consulting or hiring a professional ahead of time
+• Never trap a wild animal without consulting or hiring a professional ahead of time

 There is a solution for every problem.
 Remain patient, and switch up the tactics you use.
 With time, you will have your chipmunk-free garden back.
 Good luck!

-What smells do chipmunks hate?
+What do chipmunks hate the most?

-How to keep chipmunks away from tomato plants?
+How do you keep chipmunks away naturally?

 See more: How to keep squirrels out of raised garden beds